 This is generally considered to be the most effective method of purifying water.
 There are actually several different types of filter, including reverse osmosis and activated carbon.
 These types of filter can be included in your water supply and will supply filtered water to one tap or the entire house.

 It’s also good to know that filtration methods remove unwanted substances but they don’t remove all the minerals in water, which are beneficial to your health.
+This is a great option for those that love their coffee as it products a really nice cup!
+Of course, get a nice coffee maker too like the Sterling Pro French Press.

 If a water filter isn’t an option then boiling is a good alternative.
 Is arguably the cheapest option and very easy to do, although a little inconvenient to do all the time.